A Teacher’s Guide to Making Virtual Classes a Success

 If a student is located in a remote area where good internet is a challenge, he or she might miss your live stream and fall behind in class.
 On the other hand, there may be days when you’re experiencing some internet issues.
 In such cases, you’ll be forced to cancel the class and stream it when the issue is resolved.

 Recording your classes ensures that internet connectivity (whether it’s yours or your students’) never disrupts the learning schedule.
 Additionally, sharing recorded lectures will help your students learn at their own pace and revisit the classes whenever they wish to.

 Creating content and teaching virtually will require you to shift all your processes online.
 Consequently, you must acquaint yourself with specific online tools that can help you:

-Moreover, your students may view academic content on various devices such as their laptop, phone, iPad, etc. If you create an image or video with text on your desktop, ensure that your content is compatible with all devices and aspect ratios.
-Device optimization remains a crucial part of accessibility.
+Moreover, your students may view academic content on various devices such as laptops, phones, iPads, etc. If you create an image or video with text on your desktop, ensure that your content is compatible with all devices and aspect ratios.
+Device optimisation remains a crucial part of accessibility.

 Some of your students may face difficulties in grasping the learning material due to a language barrier.
 Researchers have found that learning happens best in one’s native language.

 If you have students in your class whose first language isn’t English, it’ll help make content accessible to them with localised eLearning resources.
 You can get all the documents, PDFs, and other textual material translated into the major languages your students speak.
 As for videos, you can add subtitles to them in various languages.
 Whether you run your business as a teacher or work for an organisation (school, college, eLearning platform, etc.), it always more efficient to collaborate with a language service provider that provides human translation.